đ Overview

 Verify that your emergency contact information is correct at ugaalert.uga.edu and add 706-542-0111 as âUGAAlertâ in your contacts.
 We will discuss emergency exit routes the first day of class.

-- If the fire alarm sounds, we will evacuate the building through the lower doors and reassemble by North Deck to make sure that everyone exited safely.
+- If the fire alarm sounds, we will evacuate the building through the rear exit to the amphitheater and reassemble to make sure that everyone exited safely.
 Quickly move away from the entrances so as not to hinder first responders.

 - In the event of a medical emergency, I will ask one of you to meet EMS responders and bring them to our classroom.